elixir-lang/elixir/README.md

     Car.color % => 'red

 In the example above, we are setting and reading the internal variable of the module Car.
-However, keep in mind that if we bind the module, `@color` will point the bind object as seen above:
+However, keep in mind that if we bind the module, `@color` will point to the bind object as seen above:

     #Car().color % => nil